EnterpriseDB/tpa/docs/src/haproxy.md

 Note: see limitations of using wildcards in package_version in [tpaexec-configure](tpaexec-configure.md#known-issue-with-wildcard-use).

+Haproxy packages are selected according to the type of architecture.
+An EDB managed haproxy package may be used but requires a subscription.
+Packages from PGDG extras repo can be installed if required.

+# Configuring haproxy

 You can set the following variables on any `haproxy` instance.